DaiseyCode/lmwrapper/README.md

 )

 prediction = lm.predict(
-    LmPrompt(  # A LmPrompt object lets your IDE write args "Once upon a",
+    LmPrompt(  # A LmPrompt object lets your IDE hint on args "Once upon a",
         max_tokens=10,
     )